trustlines-protocol/relay/docs/RelayAPI.md

 ---

 ### Events of a user in currency network
-Returns a list of event logs of an user in a currency network.
-That means all events where the given user address is either `from` or `to`.
+Returns a list of event logs of a user in a currency network.
+This means all events where the given user address is either `from` or `to`.
 #### Request
 ```
 GET /networks/:network/users/:user/events?type=:type&fromBlock=:fromBlock